 To dive deeper into these questions, see our post:

-What is the best month to visit Oregon?
+What is the best month to visit Idaho?

-June – October are also excellent months to visit.
+June – October are also excellent months to visit Idaho.

-Autumn, September, and October are glorious everywhere in the Pacific Northwest.
+The Autumn months (September and October) are glorious everywhere in the Pacific Northwest.

-How many days do you need to visit Oregon?
+How many days do you need to visit Idaho?